sam-hilliard/blog-posts/008-useful-css-functions-for-responsive-design.md

 Number one on the list is the `min()` function.
-This function accepts two (or more) parameters and returns the value of the parameter that is the smallest (pretty self explanatory, right?).
+This function accepts two (or more) parameters and returns the value of the parameter that is the smallest (pretty self-explanatory, right?).

-While simple in design, it's uses can be pretty powerful.
+While simple in design, its uses can be pretty powerful.

-For example, it can turn this two liner:
+For example, it can turn this two-liner:

 ```
 div {